Confession time: I binged again. It sucks.

 Gulp.

 But this is what I signed up for, right?
-Feeling your feelings is the bedrock of Psycho-Spiritual Wellness, so yeah, this is EXACTLY what I signed up for.
+Feeling your feelings is the bedrock of Psycho-Spiritual Wellness (my anti-diet approach to stopping compulsive eating), so yeah, this is EXACTLY what I signed up for.

 Knowing how to stop binge eating, but not doing it

-It simply involves getting curious about your feelings when you’re on a binge, and choosing to feel those feelings instead of numbing with food.
+It simply involves getting curious about your feelings when you’re about to binge or on a binge.
+Nine times out of ten, it gives you the ability to choose to feel those feelings instead of numbing with food.

 Here’s a video on how it works:

-Sometimes the discomfort is too high to be willing to feel your pain, though.
+Sometimes the discomfort is too high to be willing to feel your edginess, though.
 This was my case these last few weeks.

 Enter: food.